-The Governor's previous budget included funding to support voluntary foster care agencies in their efforts to transition foster care youth from Medicaid fee-for-service to managed care.
-The proposed budget does not include this level of support.
-The funds will support training and consulting services for voluntary agencies to prepare for the transition of foster care youth into Medicaid managed care, including the ability to use health information technology.
+The Governor's previous budgets included transition plans, strategy, and funding to support voluntary foster care agencies in their efforts to transition foster care youth from Medicaid fee-for-service to managed care.
+In addition, the Children's Medicaid Review Team (MRT) proposed implementation of expanded home and community-based services (HCBS) in July 2018.
+The proposed budget does not include this level of support and in fact delays implementation for two years.
+This delay is not in the best interest of children and their families in need of low cost family centered care.